 In addition to being a professional artist, Maxine is the retired founder and Principal of an award-winning visual arts high school she created with a Bill and Melinda Gates Foundation grant to serve disadvantaged students in the Bronx.
 In 2009, her school, Millennium Art Academy, received Lincoln Center Institute1st-Place Award for Most Imaginative [Arts] Curriculum in NYC.

-Maxine is a member of the Westchester Council for the Arts, the Blue Door Art Center (Yonkers, NY), the Edward Hopper House Art Center, the National Art League (long Island, NY), and the Westbury Arts Council (long Island, NY).
-She comes from a family of artists and lives and makes art in Westchester County, New York.
+Maxine is a member of the National Art League, (Long Island, NY), Westchester Council for the Arts,Blue Door Art Center (Yonkers, NY), Edward Hopper House Art Center (Nyack, NY), and the Westbury Arts Council (long Island, NY).
+Maxine comes from a family of distinguished painters, illuminators, and illustrators and lives and makes art in Westchester County, New York.